chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 ```

 Now for the rest of the elements:
-- The **Loop Body** of BubbleSort's inner loop is in fact very simple: exchange the two adjacent elements if they are in the wrong order.
+- The **Loop Body** of BubbleSort's inner loop is in fact very simple: swap the two adjacent elements if they are in the wrong order.
 - The wrong order in this case is the order the violates non-decreasing order.
-The correct order is $a[j-1] \le a[j]$, so its negation $a[j-1]>a[j]$ is the branching condition for exchange.
+The correct order is $a[j-1] \le a[j]$, so its negation $a[j-1]>a[j]$ is the branching condition for swapping.
-- We can use the three-variable exchange method or other methods, e.g. the XOR exchange.
+- We can use the three-variable swapping method or other methods, e.g. the XOR swapping.
 - Then what is the loop invariant?
 How does it relate to our loop goal?
-Why does exchanging adjacent elements move the minimum to the leftmost position?
-These are good questions that you should pause to think about and you can get inspiration from the image.
+Why does swapping adjacent elements move the minimum to the leftmost position?
+These are good questions that you should pause to think about.
-- The key to understand this is that as we move $j$ from right to left and exchanging pairs in the wrong order, we always keep the minimum of the examined subarray at the leftmost position.
+- The key to understand this is that as we move $j$ from right to left and swapping pairs in the wrong order, we always keep the minimum of the examined subarray at the leftmost position.

+**Loop Elements Analysis(cont.)**.
 Now we have both the loop invariant and iteration goal:
 - **Iteration Goal**: make sure $a[j-1] \le a[j]$, exchange them if not, and ensure $a[j]$ is the minimum of $a[j...n-1]$.
 - **Loop Invariant**: at the start of the `#j` iteration, $a[j]$=MIN($a[j...n-1]$).

 **Loop Invariant Analysis**:
 - **Initialization**: initially, $j$ is $n-1$, so according to the invariant, $a[j]$=MIN($a[n-1...n-1]$), which is trivially true.
-- **Maintenance**: For all later iterations, since we only exchange $a[j-1]$ and $a[j]$ when they are in the wrong order, that is when $a[j-1]>a[j]$, so we have two cases
+- **Maintenance**: For all later iterations, since we only swap $a[j-1]$ and $a[j]$ when they are in the wrong order, that is when $a[j-1]>a[j]$, so we have two cases
-    - If $a[j-1]>a[j]$, then they will be exchanged, so at the end of the iteration, $a[j-1]$ is the minimum in the unsorted subarray, because now it hold the originally value of $a[j]$.
+    - If $a[j-1]>a[j]$, then they will be swapped, so at the end of the iteration, $a[j-1]$ is the minimum in the unsorted subarray, because now it hold the originally value of $a[j]$.
-    - If $a[j-1] \le a[j]$, no exchange, and since $a[j]$ is already the minimum in the subarray $a[j...n-1]$ and $a[j-1]$ is no greater than it, we can conclude that $a[j-1]$ is the minimum in the subarray $a[j-1...n-1]$.
+    - If $a[j-1] \le a[j]$, no swapping, and since $a[j]$ is already the minimum in the subarray $a[j...n-1]$ and $a[j-1]$ is no greater than it, we can conclude that $a[j-1]$ is the minimum in the subarray $a[j-1...n-1]$.
     - In both cases, at the start of the next iteration, `j--` has been executed, so the invariant is maintained.
 - **Termination**: after the loop terminates, $j=i$, so $a[i]$=MIN($a[i...n-1]$), accomplishing the loop goal.